progval/matrix2051/README.md

 Goals:

-* Make it easy for IRC users to join Matrix seemlessly
+1. Make it easy for IRC users to join Matrix seamlessly
-* Support existing relay bots, to allows relays that behave better on IRC than existing IRC/Matrix bridges
+2. Support existing relay bots, to allows relays that behave better on IRC than existing IRC/Matrix bridges
-* Bleeding-edge IRCv3 implementation
+3. Bleeding-edge IRCv3 implementation
-* As little configuration as possible
+4. As little configuration and database as possible (ideally zero)
-* For me personally: learning Elixir and Matrix
+5. For me personally: learning Elixir and Matrix

 Non-goals:

-* Being a hosted service (it would require spam countermeasures)
+1. Being a hosted service (it would require spam countermeasures)
+2. TLS support (see previous point).
+Just run it on localhost.
+If you really need it to be remote, access it via a VPN or a reverse proxy.
-* Connecting to multiple accounts or to other protocols (à la [Bitlbee](https://www.bitlbee.org/))
+3. Connecting to multiple accounts per IRC connect or to other protocols (à la [Bitlbee](https://www.bitlbee.org/)).
+This conflicts with goals 1 and 4.
-* Implementing any features not natively supported by either IRC or Matrix (ie. no service bot that you interract with using PRIVMSG)
+4. Implementing any features not natively by **both** protocols (ie. no need for service bots that you interract with using PRIVMSG)

 ## Roadmap